EdgeMatrixChain/edge-matrix-computing/README.md

-# Distributed Computing Network with EdgeMatrixComputing
+# P2P computing network with EdgeMatrixComputing

-This example shows how to create a distributed computing network with EdgeMatrixComputing:
+This example shows how to create a P2P computing network with EdgeMatrixComputing:

 ```
                   +----------------+                +-----------------+              +-----------------+